fluent/fluent-bit-docs/administration/monitoring.md

 [2020/03/10 19:08:24] [ info] [http_server] listen iface=0.0.0.0 tcp_port=2020
 ```

-now with a simple **curl** command is enough to gather some information:
+Now with a simple **curl** command is enough to gather some information:

 ```text
 $ curl -s http://127.0.0.1:2020 | jq